• Skip to main content

 Muscles

-• Act only in tension, not compression.
+• Act only in tension

-Additional assumptions
+Additional Assumptions

-• No antagonistic muscle activity is considered.
+• No antagonistic muscle activity

-Clinical Application of Free Body Diagrams
+Clinical Applications of Free Body Diagrams

 • Hip